AndrewVos/vbar/README.md

 ##### [--left|--center|--right]

-Adds a block to the left/right/center of the panel.
+Adds a block to the left/right/center of the bar.

 ##### --name=STRING